TheThingsIndustries/generic-node-docs/doc/content/applications/se-vanilla/_index.md

 distributions: null
 ---

-{{% gnse %}} comes pre-programmed with a vanilla application that showcases the device functionality and capabilities.
+{{% gnse %}} comes pre-programmed with a vanilla application that showcases some of the device functionality and capabilities.

-The application leverages a combination of the on-board components such as LEDs, button, buzzer, accelerometer, secure element, temperature and humidity sensor.
+The application leverages a combination of the on-board components such as LEDs, button, secure element, temperature and humidity sensor.

 <!--more-->

-## Claiming your device

-The vanilla application uses the on-board secure element to join the LoRaWAN network using over the air activation (OTAA) method.

-You can claim your device on the The Things Stack cloud by following this [guide](https://www.thethingsindustries.com/docs/devices/device-claiming/claim-devices/).

-## Powering up your device

-After claiming, you can power up the device using two standard AA batteries.

-If the device powers up correctly, you will see the red, green and blue LEDs blinking thus indicating successful boot-up.

-## Joining the network

-The device will attempt to join LoRaWAN network using OTAA indicated by the blinking red led.

-When the device joins successfully, the buzzer will ring briefly the red LED will stop blinking.
+Check out the [Quick Start guide]({{< ref "/getting-started/platform-guide" >}}) and learn how to claim your device, power it up and register it on {{% tts %}} network.

 ## Default uplinks and events